-IDF-NBFC shall have at the minimum, a credit rating grade of 'A' of CRISIL or equivalent rating issued by other accredited rating agencies such as FITCH, CARE and ICRA.
+IDF-NBFC shall have at the minimum, a credit rating grade of 'A' issued by any of the SEBI-registered Credit Rating Agencies.

 51. Capital Adequacy

 The IDF-NBFC shall have at the minimum CRAR of 15 per cent and Tier II Capital of IDF-NBFC shall not exceed Tier I.